-The chief utility of audit lies in reliable financial statements on the basis of which the state of affairs may be easy to understand.
-Apart from this obvious utility, there are other advantages of audit.
+Q.5.1 RTP Descriptive ief utility of audit lies in reliable financial statements the state of affairs may be easy to understand.

+obvious utility, there are other advantages of audit.
 Some or all of these are of considerable value even to those enterprises and organisations where audit is not compulsory.
 Explain.